steffenwoell/steffenwoell.github.io/projects.md

 {: .box-success}
 ## A Digital History of Pixelated Violence: The American West in (Early) Video Game Culture
-Still in its early conceptional phase, this project aims to retrace and scrutinize themes and tropes of the American West as part of (early) video game culture.
+Currently in the conceptional phase, this project aims to retrace and scrutinize themes and tropes of the American West as part of (early) video game culture.
 The goal is to historicize the development of spatial formats and narratives like the frontier and manifest destiny as they were and still are represented and interactively performed in electronic media.

 A preliminary structure might work alongside genres and focus on particular themes, for instance:

 * **Exploration and manifest destiny:** *The Oregon Trail* \[1971, Apple II\]
-* **Violence and conquest:** *Custer's Revenge* \[1982, Atari 2600\]
+* **Violence and exploitation:** *Custer's Revenge* \[1982, Atari 2600\]
 * **Law and order:** *Law of the West* \[1984, C64\]
 * **Environmental and nuclear apocalypse:** *Fallout New Vegas* \[2010, PC\]

-Central research questions to be addressed by the project include, but are not limited to:
+Key research questions include but are not limited to:
 *

 {: .box-success}
 ## ENMMA: European Network for the Study of Minor Mobilities in the Americas